-Course examines major developments in the history of economic analysis, placing special emphasis on the way that respective social milieus of economic thinkers affected their understanding of the economic order.
-Particular attention is given to ideological and cultural factors which have

-Minimum grades of C in ECON 203, 204.
+This course examines major developments in the history of economic analysis, placing special emphasis on the way that respective social milieus of economic thinkers affected their understanding of the economic order.
+Particular attention is given to ideological and cultural factors which have shaped the development of capitalism.
+Prerequisites: Minimum grades of C in ECON 203, 204.